varsha-prajapat/Paste-Bot/README.md

 # PASTE-BOT :blue_book:

-This Project is for creating small notes.It also provide feature like edit ,update ,delete ,favourites ,whatsApp,reset ,veiw.This Project use localstorage to store data.
+This Project is for creating small notes.It also provide feature like edit, update, delete, favourites, whatsApp, reset, view.This Project use localstorage to store data.

 ## Table of Contents
 - About